AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

    <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-4. To match WAF rules, WAF must be enabled in Cloud Manager, as described below for both the new and existing program scenarios.
+3. To configure WAF rules, WAF must be enabled in Cloud Manager, as described below for both the new and existing program scenarios.
 Note that a separate license must be purchased for WAF.

    1. To Configure WAF on a new Program, check the **WAF-DDOS Protection** check-box in the **Security** tab as shown below.
 Continue by following the steps described in [Add Production program](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md) to create your program